 Job 16

 Job 16 is Job's reply to Eliphaz's second speech (ch.
 15).
 The opening verse contains the Bible's most famous indictment of bad pastoral counsel: miserable comforters are ye all (16:2).
 The Hebrew is sharper than the English.
 Menachamei amal kullekhem - literally “comforters of trouble, all of you.”
-The friends' effect is not zero.
-It is negative.
+The friends' effect is measurably negative.
 They are adding amal (trouble) to trouble that was already there.
 The same Hebrew root amal appears throughout Job and Ecclesiastes for the heavy, fruitless burden of life under the sun.
 The friends came to lighten it; they have made it heavier.

 The chapter's middle section (vv.
 7-14) is one of the Old Testament's starkest first-person portraits of feeling assaulted by God.
 He hath made me weary… he teareth me in his wrath… he gnasheth upon me with his teeth… God hath delivered me to the ungodly… he hath set me up for his mark… his archers compass me round about… he cleaveth my reins asunder, and doth not spare; he poureth out my gall upon the ground… he runneth upon me like a giant.
 The chapter does not soften the vocabulary.
-Job is naming what it feels like, from inside the experience, to be the target of what looks like divine wrath.
-The Bible records the vocabulary because the same vocabulary will eventually land on the only One who could ever bear it justly - Christ on the cross, the actual target of the wrath the chapter is feeling without deserving.

 And then, against every visible evidence, comes the sentence that lifts the whole chapter into hope.
 Also now, behold, my witness is in heaven, and my record is on high (16:19).
 The Hebrew is even more remarkable: Job stacks two words for witness - edi (Hebrew) and sahedi (Aramaic) - doubling the testimony in two languages, as if one tongue is not strong enough to carry what he is claiming.
 He longs aloud for someone to plead for him with God the way a man pleads for his neighbor (16:21).
-The New Testament finally answers his longing by name: “If any man sin, we have an advocate with the Father, Jesus Christ the righteous” (1 John 2:1).
-Job's glimpse becomes the apostles' certainty.
-The Witness has a name.

 Tap any highlighted phrase to jump to the commentary that unpacks it.